Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data: Impact Statement

 \section{Impact Statement}

-This paper advances self-supervised representation learning for wrist-worn IMU signals to improve data efficiency in human activity recognition.
+This paper advances self-supervised representation learning for wrist-worn accelerometer data to improve data efficiency in human activity recognition.
 Our experiments use publicly available, de-identified datasets and are intended for research use on activity-recognition benchmarks.
+Because movement patterns can contain identifying behavioral signatures, privacy and re-identification risks should be carefully considered in downstream deployment settings.
 Any real-world deployment would require context-specific validation and adherence to applicable data governance and privacy practices.

 \na\na\na